sjl/.plan/README.markdown

 * Poked a bit more at the [ANCG book][ancg].
 Gonna try to take this one in bite-sized pieces.
 * More [Coding Math][].
+* Poked around at some basic GGP games, which revealed some bugs and memory problems in [Bones][], so I fixed them.